 Maintaining your car is essential for keeping it on the road.
 Maintenance of a car can be intimidating if you don’t spend a lot of your time under the hood of the car.
-It improves safety of the driver and other passengers and enhances performance of the vehicle.
-A well maintained car also reflects a higher resale value in the future and saves you expensive repair costs.
+It improves the safety of the driver and other passengers and enhances the performance of the vehicle.
+A well-maintained car also reflects a higher resale value in the future and saves you expensive repair costs.

 A car’s owner manual contains all the basics of car maintenance.
 It will help you prepare a personalized checklist to inspect your vehicle.
 A basic checklist must contain the following items for inspection: